Louis Tomlinson Performs ‘Just Hold On’ On Jimmy Fallon’s ‘Tonight Show’ With Steve Aoki

 At the end of the performance, Tomlinson and Aoki were joined on stage by the show’s host, Jimmy Fallon.
 The comedian congratulated the pair on their performance, before informing both the studio audience and audience at home that the pair’s debut single “Just Hold On” is available to buy right now.

-Ahead of the performance, Tomlison took to Instagram to share a quick snap of himself, Steve Aoki and some other band members whilst they prepped for the big night, with the title “Rehearsal vibes”.
+Ahead of the performance, Tomlison took to Instagram to share a quick snap of himself, Steve Aoki and some other band members whilst they prepped for the big night, with the title “Rehearsal vibes.”
 The photograph received over 1 million likes from Tomlinson’s followers on the social media platform, along with numerous comments about his performance on the show.
 Tomlinson’s appearance with Steve Aoki on The Tonight Show Starring Jimmy Fallon appeared to be well received by both his fans and the show’s viewers.

 RELATED STORIES ON INQUISITR: